Emergency Management rutland

 Program Details

-We work with Emergency Management Directors (EMDs), emergency services personnel, social service agencies, and others in Rutland Region communities to identify vulnerabilities and prioritize actions that eliminate or lessen risk.
+The RRPC works with emergency management directors, emergency services personnel, social service agencies, and others in regional communities to identify vulnerabilities and prioritize actions that eliminate or lessen risk.
 This includes providing training opportunities and in-person platform discussions used to share information, experiences, and lessons learned.

-We also help municipalities prepare and practice their emergency plans.
-Above all, the RRPC is a resource serving communities “where they are at”, to help strengthen resiliency throughout the region.
+The RRPC also assists municipalities in preparing and practicing their emergency plans.
+Above all, the RRPC is a resource serving communities “where they are at” to help strengthen resiliency throughout the region.

 Program Details